Violin Concerto (Walton): Musical structure

-1. Andante tranquillo
+I. Andante tranquillo

 As in Walton's earlier Viola Concerto, the first movement is the slowest of the three.
 It is predominantly lyrical and in an unambiguous B minor.
 The solo violin launches straight into the main theme after a brief rhymical orchestral opening which pervades the whole movement.
 The movement is not in strict sonata form but does not depart markedly from it, and the second subject is a quiet and flowing melody for strings and woodwind.
 The opening theme, marked "sognando" – dreamily – is developed in a variety of moods (the analyst Christopher Palmer calls them "an extraordinary number of personality changes") before a written cadenza, and a concluding recapitulation of the opening melody, with brief reappearances of the secondary theme.

-2. Presto capriccioso alla napolitana
+II.
+Presto capriccioso alla napolitana

 The second movement is the concerto's scherzo and trio.
 Unlike the first movement, its key is not clear from the outset, and remains ambiguous in the fast-moving sections.
 The opening presto requires extreme virtuosity from the soloist – Palmer points to harmonics followed by pizzicati in a fast-moving two-in-a-bar).
 The intermittent tarantella rhythm gives way to a subsidiary waltz-like theme.
 The first section eases into the trio, a canzonetta introduced by a solo horn.
 The analyst Frank Howes notes that Walton disliked identical repetitions of a theme, and at each reappearance the gentle theme of the canzonetta starts on different beats of the bar, changing the rhymical emphasis of the melody.
 The scherzo returns, and after the cellos repeat the horn theme from the start of the canzonetta the movement ends quietly.

-3. Vivace
+III.
+Vivace

 The rondo finale has three main subjects.
 Both Howes and Palmer describe the first as "gruff" and the second as "shrill".
 The first is played by the lower strings, joined by the bassoons and clarinets in a march-like theme, in which the soloist joins.
 The third theme is lyrical and there is a continuing contrast between the two elements.
 The solo violin then plays a variant of the opening theme of the first movement, with the first theme of the finale now serving as its ostinato accompaniment, before an accompanied cadenza and a final alla marcia.